justinmusti/jmstorage/README.md

-# jmcache
+# jmstorage
-pip jmcache repository
+pip jmstorage repository

+Currently this library is still in development.